cloudmesh-community/fa18-523-61/notebook.md

 * Wrote preliminary drafts of the paper and project assignments.
 * Created the appropriate folder and file locations for the paper and project.

+## Week of 10/12/2018 - 10/18/2018

+* Committed and checked in all 4 tech summaries.
+* Fixed issues with broken quotes in SQlite tech summary.
+* Completed reference bib file for references used in tech summaries.
+* Completed changes to read.yml file including URLS.
+* Completed preliminary early drafts of the paper and project.